lzyplayer/BoardSchedule/README.md

 # BoardSchedule
-A omework of University of Wisconsin-madison
+A homework of University of Wisconsin-madison